-When you’re being considered for cataract surgery, you’ll need to think about the type of lens that you’d like to be fitted during the surgery.
+When you’re being considered for cataract surgery, you’ll need to think about the type of lens implant that you would like.

-There are a number of different options that you can choose from, and you’ll need to consider your own priorities when deciding which type of lens you should go for – as they provide a variety of different benefits.
-Unless you’re a qualified eye surgeon, though, the chances are you won’t really know very much about the different lenses that you can choose from, and for this reason, we’ve created this short guide to help you make weigh up the pros and cons.
+There are a number of different options that you can choose from, and you’ll need to consider your daily activities when deciding which type of lens you should go for – the different IOL types provide a variety of different benefits.

-+ If you suffer from astigmatism, you may be able to have this fixed by a monofocal lens called a toric lens, which could improve your vision more than having a standard monofocal lens fitted.
+- If you suffer from astigmatism, you may be able to have this fixed by a monofocal lens called a toric/enhanced lens, which could improve your vision more than having a standard monofocal lens fitted.

-+ If you still require glasses after you have had your surgery, you may find that you have better vision in low light than you would have had if you had chosen multifocal lenses, as multifocals can have an impact on your ability to cope with contrasts in low light.
+- If you still require glasses after you have had your surgery, you may find that you have better vision in low light than you would have had if you had chosen multifocal lenses

 - If you take the option to improve your distance vision, you will still need to use glasses when reading.
 This also works in reverse – if you have chosen to improve your short sightedness, you may need to wear glasses for distance – for example when you are driving.

-This type of lens will allow you to see near and far – similar to varifocal glasses.
-The lenses work by using several different optical powers at varying points across the lens, and it works by relying on your eye muscles to move when needed in order to bring the correct distance into focus.
+This type of lens will allow you to see all ranges of vision near, intermediate and far.
+The lenses work by using several different optical powers at varying points across the lens.
 These work best if they are implanted into both eyes.

-+ A large proportion of people, approximately 85 per cent, find that they no longer need to wear glasses for their daily activities once they have made the choice to have these lenses implanted.
+- A large proportion of people, approximately 95 per cent, find that they no longer need to wear glasses for their activities once they have made the choice to have these lenses implanted.

 - Somewhere between five and ten per cent of patients who opt for this lens suffer some kind of halo or glare when looking at lights at night.
-However, often, patients claim that this is something that they are able to get used to after a short period of time.
+However, many patients do adapt to this after a short period of time.